 If your dog has not ingested a pigment that is tinting his poop green, then green dog poop might indicate a health problem.
 “The second reason that feces will be green is because of altered absorption in the intestinal tract,” Dr. Jensen explains.
 “There’s a very important digestive juice called bile that has pigment to it.
 That pigment is usually resorbed, mostly in the colon, and recycled and reused.
 Sometimes with colitis — inflammation in the intestinal tract — the pigment will not be resorbed and it will pass through in the feces.”

-How can you tell if your dog’s poop is green because he just ate some grass or if he’s actually sick?
+How can you tell if green dog poop is because your pup just ate some grass … or if he’s actually sick?
 “Many times, if the feces are altered in shape or if they’re mucousy, then the green you’re seeing is because the bile pigments aren’t being resorbed,” Dr. Jensen says.
 “If the feces are normal in shape and [show] consistency with green, then it very well could be that it’s something passing through the intestinal tract and not because of intestinal disease.”

 Either way, place a call to your vet when you notice green dog poop.
 It’s hard to know if it’s green because your dog ate too much grass or because he ingested rodenticide.
 Bring a fresh sample so the vet can inspect and possibly test the green dog poop.
 If it’s poison, time is of the essence.
 The faster you seek veterinary care, the more likely it is that your dog will recover.
 Also, even if your dog just ate some grass, other complications can occur.